melladam/melladam.github.io/index.md

   So far, Gaming has performed better than many categories on several dimensions: it sustains growth over time, shows frequent and widely shared spikes, turns views into comments and likes more consistently, and keeps a cohesive “vocabulary” through recurring tags.
-  However, community is not only about how people interact with <strong>videos</strong>, but it is also mainely about how people move <strong>between creators</strong> : whether the same viewers show up across multiple channels, forming a shared space rather than isolated fanbases.
+  However, community is not only about how people interact with <strong>videos</strong>, but it is also mainly about how people move <strong>between creators</strong> : whether the same viewers show up across multiple channels, forming a shared space rather than isolated fanbases.
 </p>

 <p>
   To capture that, we built a comment-based network from the <strong>link tables</strong>.
-  Each channel is a node, and two channels are connected when they share commenters (the more shared commenters, the stronger the link).
+  Each channel is a node, and two channels are connected if they share commenters (the more shared commenters, the stronger the link).

-  We then test whether channels in the same category are more likely to have more links compared the number of links for channels not in the same category.
+  We then test whether channels in the same category are more likely to have more links, and we compared the number of links for channels not in the same category.
 </p>